Richard M. Scott: Biography

 In April 1954, Scott was deployed to the Western Pacific.
 He served with the 18th Fighter Bomber Wing in South Korea and commanded the 67th Fighter Bomber Squadron in Taiwan and Okinawa.

 While stationed at Sandia Base from February 1956 to June 1958, Scott studied political science at the University of New Mexico.
 He later earned an M.A. degree in international affairs from The George Washington University in 1963.
 Scott was also June 1949 graduate of the Air Command and Staff College, a January 1956 graduate of the Armed Forces Staff College, a July 1963 graduate of the National War College and a 1980 graduate of the Senior Reserve Component Officer Course at the Army War College.

 Scott retired from the United States Air Force in 1970 as a brigadier general.
 He was elected Mayor of Lancaster, Pennsylvania, in 1973.
 He was re-elected in 1977.
 Under his leadership, Lancaster City was renewed with the Armstrong-National Central Bank and a lower crime rate.

 Albert Wohlsen was appointed interim mayor in 1979 after Scott resigned as mayor to serve as adjutant general of Pennsylvania from 1979 to 1986 under former Pennsylvania Governor Dick Thornburgh.
 Promoted to major general, he was the first Pennsylvania adjutant general affiliated with the Air National Guard instead of the Army National Guard.
 As adjutant general, Scott led the Pennsylvania National Guard and the state's veterans programs.

 His military awards include the Distinguished Service Medal, the Legion of Merit and the Air Medal.
 In 2004, a highway bridge on Pennsylvania Route 72 over a rail line through Manheim Township, Lancaster County was named the "General Richard M. Scott Bridge" in his honor.

 Scott died on January 2, 2005, at Reading Hospital in Reading, Pennsylvania at the age of 86.
-He was interred at the West Point Cemetery.
 In 2006, Scott was posthumously inducted into the Pennsylvania Department of Military and Veterans Affairs Hall of Fame.